Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Master-Node-Lit.md

 ### Master node settings menu

-To view these properties, click the cog icon in the top right of the master node.
+To view these properties, click the gear icon in the top right of the master node.

 | **Property**                         | **Description**                                              |
 | ------------------------------------ | ------------------------------------------------------------ |